Product UX concept - what does it consist of?

 The dictionary meaning of the word concept is an accurate, clever idea or design.
 And this linguistic intuition captures well the meaning given to this term in the User Experience context.

-The Digital Product Concept is often compared to a map that defines the way, the distance, and the extent of the territory.
+The Digital Product Concept is often compared to a map that defines the way, distance, and extent of the territory.

 On this peculiar map, we can also see conditions, opportunities, risks, chances, resources, and deficits.
 And, even more importantly, ways to overcome distances and achieve goals.

-At the same time, the idea is to find the best solutions, not from a business point of view, but a user's point of view.
+At the same time, the idea is to find the best solutions, not from a business point of view but from a user's point of view.

-Business goals should be aligned with the users' goals because the users determine the possibility of achieving them.
+Business goals should be aligned with the users' goals because they determine the possibility of achieving them.

 What is the Digital Product Concept?